 The milonguero style is a rhythmic dance, but it can also be danced to melody, as demonstrated in these two fragments.

-Songs suitable for the milonguero style of dancing generally have lucid beats, accompanied by sentimental melody.
-The beats are strong, steady and easy to follow.
-But sometimes emotions take over and beats weaken or hide into melody.
-In such case the dancers need to adapt to the changing mood and dance melodically.
-Dancing to rhythm, the movement is vertical, sudden, short and interrupted.
-Dancing to melody, the movement becomes horizontal, emotional, graceful, and continuous.
-Slow motion and pause are often used to suspend a step in order to match the lingering note or to wait for the next phrase to start.
-It is a moment of emotional display and exchange.
+Songs suitable for the milonguero style of dancing typically feature clear beats, accompanied by a sentimental melody.
+The beats are strong, steady, and easy to follow.
+But sometimes emotions take over and beats weaken or merge into the melody.
+In such cases, dancers must adapt to the shifting mood and transition to dancing melodically.
+When dancing to rhythm, movements are vertical, abrupt, short, and interrupted.
+In contrast, when dancing to melody, movements become horizontal, emotional, graceful, and continuous.
+Slow motion and pauses are often employed to linger on a note or wait for the next phrase to begin, creating moments of emotional expression and connection.

-My personal take is that many women in this country do not follow melody well.
-When beats are fading and melody takes over, they feel lost.
-There are certain impatience and anxiety in their movements when the music tells them to slow down or wait, because they still struggle to catch the beat.
-This is not surprising given that most people are only taught to step on beats and not trained to follow melody.
-But dancing to melody is an essential skill a tango dancer, especially a woman, must have, for melody expresses the emotion, fluidity and beauty of the music, representing the feminine mood of tango (see The Characteristics of Classic Tango).
+From my perspective, many women in this country struggle to follow melody effectively.
+When the beats fade and melody takes the lead, they often appear lost.
+There is a noticeable impatience and anxiety in their movements when the music asks them to slow down or pause, as they remain focused on catching the beat.
+This is understandable, considering most dancers are primarily taught to step on the beat without being trained to follow melody.
+Yet, dancing to melody is a crucial skill for tango dancers, particularly women, as melody embodies the emotion, fluidity, and beauty of the music, capturing the feminine essence of tango (see The Characteristics of Classic Tango).

-In conclusion, the milonguero style is a rhythmic dance.
-It appeals to sensations pertnent to the pulsating motions of the body.
-It is danced in small, simple, rhythmic, compact and synchronized steps, and is fully enjoyed when the partners surrender to each other, immerse themselves in the music and feelings, and move together as one cohesive body.
-It is best danced to music that is rhythmic.
+In conclusion, the milonguero style is a rhythmic dance that appeals to the sensations of pulsating bodily motions.
+It is characterized by small, simple, rhythmic, compact, and synchronized steps.
+The dance reaches its full potential when partners surrender to each other, immerse themselves in the music and emotions, and move as one cohesive unit.
+It is best performed to music with a strong rhythmic foundation.

-Given the intimate nature of the style, it is also good at expressing the emotions of the melody.
-But dancing to melody in the milonguero style is different from that in the Villa Urquiza style.
-The latter uses fancy steps, intricate figures and stylish footwork.
-The former uses natural steps, pause and slow motion to maintain the simplicity and soulfulness of the dance and avoid distractions.
-As the milonguero style of tango becomes increasingly popular, we need to learn the correct way of dancing it in order to fully enjoy its magic power (see Dancing to Melody - Poema).
+Despite its rhythmic nature, the milonguero style is also adept at expressing the emotions of melody.
+However, dancing to melody in this style differs from the Villa Urquiza style.
+The latter incorporates intricate figures, fancy steps, and stylish footwork, while the former emphasizes natural steps, pauses, and slow motion to preserve the dance's simplicity and soulfulness, avoiding unnecessary distractions.
+As the milonguero style continues to gain popularity, it is crucial to learn the correct way of dancing it to fully appreciate its magical allure (see Dancing to Melody - Poema).

 No comments: